mercedes-benz/DnA/README.md

 ## Installation

 if you want to try the DnA Platform ,please follow the [installation guide](./docs/Install.md).
-In the installation guide we are provding 2 ways to install this application(Docker-compose and Helm) .
+In the installation guide we are providing 2 ways to install this application(Docker-compose and Helm) .
 Use Docker-compose only for local testing .

 For a complete production installation, we recommend the installation using helm.Currently in our helm and docker-compose we are providing multiple service like DnA , Dashboard, Naas , Malware Scan,Vault service and storage-service.